utdata/icj-class/css/css-class.md

 }
 ```

-We did two things here: The position rule moves the list so it starts with the text.
+We did two things here: The position rule moves the list so it starts with the text instead of being indented.
 The `list-style-type` changed the bullet from a circle to a square.
-There are [other types as well](https://www.w3schools.com/cssref/pr_list-style-type.asp), and you can even use an image, though we won't get into that here.
+There are [other list-style-types as well](https://www.w3schools.com/cssref/pr_list-style-type.asp), and you can even use an image, though we won't get into that here.

 ## Set the ordered list style